BeerOnBeard/bank-manager-spike/readme.md

 ## Environment Variables

-### REACT_APP_SOCKET_HOST in Client
+### NODE_ENV

-The default value is `http://localhost:3100` for local development.
-The environment variable can be set when building the client to override the value for other environments.
+When `NODE_ENV` is set to production, the client will set up Socket.io to point to the window location.
+Otherwise, Socket.io on the client will point to `http://localhost:3100` for local development.